thanhlcm90/serverless-doc/cdk/api.md

       handler: "file_list.handler", // file is "file_list", function is "handler"
       environment: {
         BUCKET_NAME: bucket.bucketName,
-        TABLE_NAME: table.tableName, // pass the table name for processing with Dynamo DB },
+      },
     });

     // define role for lambda function to access the bucket bucket.grantRead(fileListFunc);

-    // define role for lambda function to access the dynamo table table.grantReadWriteData(fileListFunc);

     // defines an API Gateway REST API resource backed by our "hello" function. const restApi = new apigw.LambdaRestApi(this, "dataComPOCLambdaRestApi", {